HinaKhan94/palpicker/README.md

 ## Introduction

-Palpicker- Find your Pal! is a community website where one can offer its services for foreign students in the city of Regensburg, Germany in exchange of money, lunch or friendship.
+Palpicker- Find your Pal! is a community website where one can offer its services to foreign students in the city of Regensburg, Germany in exchange of money, lunch or friendship.
+Users can create an account to offer or request a service offered on the platform.

 The project was designed as the 4th portfolio project of the Code Institutes Full Stack Diploma Program.
 It was built using Django, Python, JS, CSS, and HTML.
 The data are stored in a PostgreSQL database.

 ### Project Goals

-The goal of the platform is to have students help out other students who are looking for any sort of service in the city of regensburg in exchange of money, social interaction or just pure kindness.
-The log entries can be edited and deleted by the user who created them.
+The goal of the platform is to mainly have students/people with similar struggles and experiences, to help out other students who are looking for any sort of service in the city of regensburg in exchange of money, social interaction or just pure kindness.
+The offers/services can be edited and deleted by the user who created them.

 ### Data Base Design